OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-1/instructions.md

 These instructions contain the hands-on lab modules for the Open Liberty Masterclass.
 It is intended to be used in conjunction with taught materials, however, feel free to give it a try, even if you're not in a Masterclass.

+We strongly recommend using Google Chrome for the purpose of these labs.

 ## The Application

 To open a new command-line session, select **Terminal** > **New Terminal** from the menu of the IDE.